steeles/WC_sequence/README.md

 It COULD also be the DECAY of an active sustained NMDA powered INHIBITION, that could explain a really fast onset and a slow decay for the ITI gating long lasting inhibitory current I think...

+[us 20]
+interval detector- integration layer 1
+-Stimuli - we need B-A vs A-B, and it breaks for incr df

 [us 5]
 with feature based synaptic footprints
 - Synapses:

-[us 25]
-split neurons into kwargs arrays... neural jsons... wow

 [us 19]
 micheyl 2005 actually looks like a fast self adaptation and a slow feedback inhibition from the nmda currents from the integrator layer

-[us 20]
-interval detector- integration layer 1

-[us 25]
-for big networks i probably want to vectorize my code and all my vars for all my units.

 [tests]